Pressure Canning Ground Venison Meat (Easy How To Recipe)

 We are following a hot pack method with this recipe, so you want the jars, canner, and meat to be close to the same temperature to prevent jar breaks.

-You can do this by adding them to your canner with water, to a sink of very hot water, or to your dishwasher if the drying stage heats them up.
+You warm them up by adding them to your canner with water while it heats up, or to your dishwasher if the drying stage heats them up.

 Add 1 to 1 1/2 cups of water or broth to the pot of meat and bring up to a simmer to make sure the entire contents is the same temperature.